voidful/voidful_blog/about/index.md

 Mining from Wiki Dump data, getting plain text, synonym from redirect, translation from language link and relationship from category.

 #### Web Crawler For Well-know Hong Kong & Taiwan Website
-Collect corpus for nlp task, base on scrapy, crawling all text in 19 well-know website :
+Collect corpus for nlp task, base on scrapy, crawling all text in 19 well-know website.
-Apple Daily HK /Baby Kingdom HK /Backpackers TW / Community TW / Dcard TW / Discuss HK /Evc HK /Evc TW /Gamer TW /Golden HK / Mobile01 TW /Pttpedia TW / PTT tw / Schoolsecret HK /Taigipahkho TW / Uncyclopedia CN/Uwants HK/Wikia HK/Zhpedia TW